 Carbohydrate metabolism is a basic tenant of human biology—it’s how we convert food into the energy and biochemical materials we need to do anything and everything.
 Medical professionals must understand the complex implications of the foods we eat, especially in a world with growing rates of cardiovascular disease and diabetes.

 The pentose phosphate pathway for the MCAT is a process parallel to glycolysis.
 Occurring in the cytoplasm, glycolysis is the first step in cellular respiration, in which glucose is broken down to release energy and pyruvate acid.
 So, while studying the pathway, you should also study glycolysis on the MCAT.

-The pentose phosphate pathway is one of many side reactions that occur from glycolysis but, unlike glycolysis, does not require the input of ATP for energy- which is convenient for the cell!
+The pentose phosphate pathway is one of many side reactions that occur from glycolysis but, unlike glycolysis, it does not require the input of ATP for energy- which is convenient for the cell!

 It uses glucose shunted away from glycolysis to carry out two phases: the oxidative phase, which generates NADPH and ribulose 5-phosphate, and the non-oxidative phase, which generates ribose 5-phosphate.